Mrroboto9819/django-backend-class-and-function-apis/README.md

 # django-backend-class-and-function-apis
-Proyect made to lern more details about how django works
+Proyect made to learn more python and django works

 topics
 - Views